Artemis21/polyfantribes/tribes/quatzi.md

 ## Spawn rates

-- low ammount of forests
+- low amount of forests
+- low amount of fruit
 - no animals
 - Uxoi fish have a 25% chance to spawn instead of a normal fish next to a Quatzï land tile